 Plan longevity.
 A plan that may have otherwise terminated because key employees reached retirement age will need to maintain the retirement plan until post-retiree medical accounts are zeroed out to benefit from the tax benefit fully tax benefit.

 Benefit valuation concerns.
-The majority of retirement plan administrators are not healthcare actuaries.
+The majority of 401h administrators are not healthcare actuaries.
 Locating an experienced health actuary to value the post-retirement medical benefits adds cost to plan administration.